On the lack of colimits in various categories arising in pointfree topology and algebraic logic: MT-algebras with stable morphisms

-We recall that an \emph{ED-space} is an extremally disconnected compact Hausdorff space.
-It is straightforward to see that each ED-space is a Stone space (that is, a zero-dimensional compact Hausdorff space).
-Let $\ED$ denote the full subcategory of $\KHaus$ consisting of ED-spaces.
+We recall that a {\em Stone space} is a zero-dimensional compact Hausdorff space.
+Let $\Stone$ denote the full subcategory of $\KHaus$ consisting of Stone spaces.
+By the celebrated Stone duality, $\BA$ is dually equivalent to $\Stone$.
+We call an extremally disconnected compact Hausdorff space an \emph{ED-space}.
+It is straightforward to see that each ED-space is a Stone space.
+Let $\ED$ denote the full subcategory of $\Stone$ consisting of ED-spaces.

 \begin{theorem} The category $\ED$ lacks some binary powers. \end{theorem}